pikatchu/closedsource/book/0002-city_of_machines.md

 ---

-Leo pulled his hood up and stepped onto the street, the crumpled note still clenched in his fist.
+Leo pulled his hood up and stepped onto the street, the crumpled note still gripped tightly in his hand.
 The air smelled sterile, as it always did—filtered, processed, purified.
 The streets were smooth and flawless, not a single crack in the pavement.
 Everything around him moved with eerie precision: autonomous vehicles gliding soundlessly